Alexisphina/Alexisphina/README.md

-Hi, I’m ALEXIS 👋 , I’m new in coding and interested in improving.
-I am currently learning R programming and looking to collaborate on coding
+Hi, I’m ALEXIS 👋 , I have a passion for learning and gaining more skills, i am hoping to solve real world problems some day.
 - How to reach me: alexis.phina@gmail.com 💞️

 <!---